Location: Science Hall, Room 108,

 All students admitted to the Ph.D. program are supported with a Graduate Teaching Assistant (GTA) position unless they have outside support that pays for their studies (such as a Graduate Fellowship from the National Science Foundation or support from their home country for international students).
-As of Fall 2021, students who are awarded GTA’s receive a stipend of $18,000 for nine months (minus deductions for health insurance) and a scholarship that pays 85 percent of tuition (the remaining tuition, about $1,500, is paid by the student).
+As of Fall 2021, students who are awarded GTA’s receive a stipend of $26,400/12 months and have 80% of their tuition paid by the University (students are responsible for paying approximately $2,900/12 months of their tuition costs).
 We also provide support for the summer, though the amount may vary slightly, but the aim is maintain an annual GTA salary of $27,600.
 Many students receive more than this level of support through various departmental grants and scholarships.
 Students generally transition to a Graduate Research Assistant (GRA) position once they begin their research.
 The GRA is paid by the faculty research advisor’s grant, and this pays the entire tuition, plus the stipend (the exact amount is set by the professor, but it is about the same as the GTA).
 Students in good academic standing will receive support in the form of a GRA or GTA until they finish the Ph.D.
 Good academic standing is defined as:

 - Maintaining a B average or better in all courses - a GPA of less than 3.0 is cause for academic probation.